-There were no significant and material orders passed by the Regulators / Courts orTribunal which would impact the going concern status of the Company and its future operations.
-Further nopenalties have been levied by Regulators during the period underreview.
+There were no significant and material orders passed by the Regulators / Courts orTribunal which going concern status of the Company and its future operations.
+Further nopenalties have been levied by Regulators during the year under review.

+8.3.
 Sales Tax matters of Tatanet Services Ltd. (TNSL) Wholly Owned Subsidiary